Mir-Md-Reduan/Tourism-Client/README.md

 - Tourism Related Website
 - It could be used for Tourism Owner.
-- Tourism can take Booking From Client.
+- Tourist can take Booking From Client.
-- Client can see the Tourism spot details.
+- Client can see the Tourism spot details and All Bookings.
 - Client can see the Price Per Person in a tour Planning.